openlawteam/tribute-contracts/README.md

 - [Voting](https://github.com/openlawteam/tribute-contracts/blob/master/docs/adapters/Voting.md): adds the simple on chain voting governance process to the DAO.
 - [Withdraw](https://github.com/openlawteam/tribute-contracts/blob/master/docs/adapters/Withdraw.md): allows the members to withdraw their funds from the DAO bank.

+However, the range of potential adapters is seemingly infinite and can include:

+* "Streams" to manage a DAO's treasury in a more agile way
+* Alternative voting structures to layer to improve DAO governance, including quadratic voting, one-member-one-vote, voting
+* Swaps of one token for another
+* Streaming payments
+* NFT-based onboarding
+* DAO-to-DAO voting
+* Creating a liquidity pool for a DAO's native asset
+* Staking or depositing assets into existing DeFi projects (like Aave, Compound, or Lido)

+Creating an adapter is straight forward and should save developers on engineering time.
+Each adapter needs to be configured with the [Access Flags](#access-control-layer) in order to access the [Core Contracts](#core-contracts), and/or [Extensions](#extensions).
+Otherwise the Adapter will not able to pull/push information to/from the DAO.

 Considerations:

 - Adapters do not keep track of the state of the DAO.
 An adapter might use storage to control its own state, but ideally any DAO state change must be propagated to the DAORegistry Core Contract.